Deep Learning-Assisted Weak Beam Identification in Dark-Field X-ray Microscopy: Results

-To benchmark our LCNN and to see how much we gained in terms of accuracy versus the computation cost, we compare with ResNet18 \cite{res} and VGG16 \cite{vgg} the other lightweight variants of the Resnet and VGG families.
-Table \ref{tab:model_comparison} summarizes their respective performance in terms of parameter count, training time, and accuracy.
+To benchmark our LCNN and evaluate the gains in accuracy relative to computational cost, we compared it with ResNet18 \cite{res} and VGG16 \cite{vgg}, which are lightweight variants of the ResNet and VGG families.
+Table \ref{tab:model_comparison} summarizes their respective performance in terms of parameter count, training time, accuracy, and deployment time for labeling 300 rocking layers. \textcolor{blue}The models were implemented using PyTorch, a Python deep learning library, and trained for 50 epochs with batches of 32 patches at a time on NVIDIA Tesla V100-SXM2-32GB GPUs.

 While ResNet18 achieves the highest classification accuracy, our LCNN provides a solid balance between performance and efficiency.
 Due to its lightweight architecture, it has significantly fewer parameters and trains faster, making it well-suited for real-time applications and environments with limited computational resources.
 Additionally, the patch size impacts both training/inference time and accuracy, therefore it is important for users to choose a patch size appropriate to their dataset.
 Based on our experiments, a patch size of $64 \times 64$ pixels offers the best trade-off between accuracy and computational cost.